Tomato Seedlings, Tomatoes, and Tomatoes in Jars!

 - Ananas Noir: aka Black Pineapple.
 Big: about 1.5 lbs each.

 - Gypsy: 3-5 oz. purple-black fruit with green shoulders.
-Originally Russian, from the early 2000s.
+Originally Russia, from the early 2000s.

 - Lucky Cross: Beautiful yellow and pink tomato introduced in the 1990s.